Dismiss Modal

 Doctors realized there was a small hole in her heart, and she was diagnosed with a right coronary artery fistula, which is when the heart has an abnormal connection and negatively affects blood flow.
 This is a rare diagnosis, but luckily doctors at Children’s were prepared to start treatment.

-“Dr. Johnson spent a couple of days printing out pictures, he drew diagrams, he was as descriptive as he could be, just so that I could understand everything that was going on,” said Talaiya.
-“I didn’t even have to ask him, if it was a medical term he made sure to break it down.”
+“Dr. [Walter] Johnson spent a couple of days printing out pictures, he drew diagrams, he was as descriptive as he could be, just so that I could understand everything that was going on,” Talaiya said.
+“I didn’t even have to ask him—if it was a medical term, he made sure to break it down.”

 After her surgery, August was transferred to the cardiovascular intensive care unit (CVICU).
 On the third day, she was walking around.
-“You wouldn’t have known, she was her normal regular self, which surprised me,” said Talaiya.
+“You wouldn’t have known, she was her normal regular self, which surprised me,” Talaiya said.

-Nurses quickly became like family for the William’s and made sure they were taken care of both physically and emotionally.
-“In the hospital time stops,” Talaiya said.
+Nurses quickly became like family for the Williams family and made sure they were taken care of both physically and emotionally.
+“In the hospital, time stops,” Talaiya said.
 “It’s second for second.
 Any type of question I had, the nurses would sit down and have conversations with me.”
-She was able to go home seven days after her open-heart surgery.
+August was able to go home seven days after her open-heart surgery.

 Because of the incredible community August’s family built during her stay, Talaiya decided to become a social worker at Children’s of Alabama just one year after August’s surgery.